buddemat/ds-object-detection-urban-environment/README.md

     ```
     $ ./train_reference_model.sh
     ```
     This will write the output of the script to `train_reference_model.log`.
-To monitor the training of the reference model graphically, a tensorboard instance can be launched:
+To monitor the training and/or evaluation of the reference model graphically, a tensorboard instance can be launched:

     ```
     python -m tensorboard.main --logdir experiments/reference/